AHA Moments with a Sex Therapist – Interview with Theresa Lachner

 How do you think erotic audio and meditation can enhance and support therapy?

-Clients who have little space for themselves and their own pleasure in their everyday life can benefit from these little time-outs.
+Clients who have little space for themselves and their own pleasure in their everyday lives can benefit from these little time-outs.
 Those who may have not explored their own pleasure yet can find audio erotica inspiring, and through it discover what they actually like.
 People who otherwise may have no access to masturbation may also be more likely to find one this way.

 Which exercises would you recommend to those new to audio erotica and meditation?